DIY and Crafts

 Image Source/Tutorial: Teaching Mama

 Ants are a child’s obsession.
-When kids find an ant, they shout it out everywhere we go.
+When kids find an ant, they shout it out everywhere they go.
 Of course, they enjoy squashing them!

 We produced a pretty easy ant project to kick off an ant-themed week.
 An ant has three bodily sections (head, thorax, abdomen), antennae, six legs, eyes, and a mouth, according to this craft.